MCUdude/TinyCore/README.md

 ## Bootloader
-TinyCore supports the ultra-light-weight and efficient [Urboot](https://github.com/stefanrueger/urboot) bootloader, written by [Stefan Rueger](https://github.com/stefanrueger).
+TinyCore supports the ultra-lightweight and efficient [Urboot](https://github.com/stefanrueger/urboot) bootloader, written by [Stefan Rueger](https://github.com/stefanrueger).
 The bootloader makes it trivial to upload sketches using a USB-to-serial adapter, just like with a traditional AVR-based Arduino board.
 But unlike other bootloaders, Urboot only occupies 256 bytes of flash and protects its patched reset vector, which means that, unlike Optiboot, it's practically impossible to mess up the reset vector and "brick" the chip.
 Give the bootloader option a try, and you'll be amazed at how well it works!

 The internal oscillator on the most ATtinys is usually slower than it should be according to the spec.
 Try burning the slower and faster ones (-1.25%, +1.25%, etc.) if the  "Bootloader: _Yes_" option doesn't work.